ra1nb0rn/avain/README.md

 ## License
-AVAIN is licensed under the MIT license, see [here](https://github.com/DustinBorn/avain/blob/master/LICENSE).
+AVAIN is licensed under the MIT license, see [here](https://github.com/ra1nb0rn/avain/blob/master/LICENSE).

 ## Miscellaneous
-I created AVAIN as part of my Bachelor Thesis at TU Darmstadt (located in Germany) under the guidance of my advisor Rolf Egert.
+I originally created AVAIN as part of my Bachelor Thesis at TU Darmstadt (located in Germany) under the guidance of my advisor Rolf Egert.
+After my thesis I decided to continue working on AVAIN in my spare time.
 We presented a demo paper about AVAIN at NetSys&nbsp;'19.
 In addition, we presented a full paper based on AVAIN at the IEEE GLOBECOM 2019 Workshop on Security and Privacy in Smart, Cooperative IoT and CPS.
-For more info see the [Publications](https://github.com/DustinBorn/avain/wiki/Publications) wiki page.
+For more info see the [Publications](https://github.com/ra1nb0rn/avain/wiki/Publications) wiki page.